Twice Enslaved

 Format:

 Here is the story of Henrietta Wood, who was enslaved twice—but who demanded justice and was awarded the largest reparations ever granted for enslavement.
+This nonfiction book for ages 9–12 puts a human face on the current issue of reparations.

 Henrietta Wood was born enslaved.
 As a teen she was ripped from her family and sold.
 Years later, a miracle happened, and she was given freedom papers.
 But Henrietta’s freedom was short-lived.
 She was tricked back into enslavement and sent to a Mississippi cotton plantation.